swilgosz/hanamimastery/data/episodes/5-configure-anything-with-dry-configurable.md

 It's worth mentioning, that **Hanami-RB 2.0 uses the dry-configurable** for the framework, view, and controller settings.
 Give it a try in your projects and you'll not regret it.

 I hope you've enjoyed this episode, and if you want to see more content in this fashion, **subscribe to my Newsletter** and [follow me on twitter](https://twitter.com/hanamimastery)!

-Also, **If you have any suggestions of amazing ruby gems You'd like me to cover, or ideas on how to improve, please mention it in the comments!**

 ### Special Thanks